gourav-dhaliwal/Melody-mood/README.md

 ## Ashok's Features:
-1. Users can enable Sleep Mode that stops music after a set time.
+1. Users can add personal tags to songs (e.g., "study", "road trip", "workout") for better filtering.
-2. Users can discover a new song every day.
+2. Users can set music alarms so a selected song wakes them up.
-3. Users can mark favorite lyrics in a song to revisit or share them later.
+3. Users can discover a new song every day.
-4. Users can rate songs with stars or emojis to better curate playlists.
+4. Users can enable Sleep Mode that stops music after a set time.

 ## Vikrant walia